Siongyu/WeatherApp_withLynx/README.md

 Scan the QRCode in the terminal with your LynxExplorer App to see the result.

 LynxExplorer is an app that serve as a sandbox for trying out Lynx project quickly.
-It is available on both IOS App Store and Google Play Store
+It is available on both IOS App Store and Google Play Store.

 You can start editing the page by modifying `src/App.tsx`.
 The page auto-updates as you edit the file.